 Above: PISCES Director Rodrigo Romo (L) and UH Manoa Planetary Scientist Dr. Jeff Taylor.

-PISCES co-delivered the keynote speech at the opening ceremony for the Hawaii First LEGO League (FLL) season held at Punahou in September.
+The director of PISCES was among the keynote speakers at an opening ceremony for the Hawaiʻi First LEGO League (FLL) season held at Punahou in September.

 PISCES’ Program Director Rodrigo Romo and Dr. Jeff Taylor, a planetary scientist at UH’s Institute of Geophysics and Planetology, shared their experiences working with regolith, living in enclosed systems like Biosphere 2, and envisioning the future of space exploration.
 A lively Q&A followed where students expressed a strong interest and appreciation for aerospace and engineering.